USRSE/usrse.github.io/_posts/2019-05-06-usrse-goals.md

 The US-RSE organization is centered around three main goals.
 Moving forward we aim to target our activities and actions to serving these three main goals.
-Over time we plan to revist and refine this goals as the needs and desires of the community grows.
+Over time we plan to revist and refine these goals as the needs and desires of the community change.